crussella0129/tricorne/README.md

 *Author: Charles Russella (Thread & Signal LLC)* *Target: Unofficial Fedora Remix → Official Fedora Spin (2-3 year roadmap)*

-> *"“My treasure?
+> *“My treasure?
 If you want it, I’ll let you have it.
 Seek it out!
 I left everything at that place!”
-Gol D. Roger, Pirate King"*
+Gol D. Roger, Pirate King*

 ---